 - Wired Magazine Photo Shoot , a photographer comes to take pictures.

 - phonograph repair , has motor identifications

-Museum quality restoration museum services for coin operated antiques are available at the Sands Mechanical Museum.
+Museum quality restoration museum services for coin operated antiques are available at the Sands Mechanical Museum on a very selective basis.
+Regular restorations are no longer offered.
+We are working on some of the games in our own collection such as the Evans Races but we will take on a restoration if it intrigues us.
 We disassemble, clean, restore, assemble, and test old games.
 Our goal is to make them look like they did after six months of being enjoyed by the players but still be protected from further deterioration.

 Here is a sample of the games either restored or repaired at the Museum.
 We work on a wide variety of mechanical and electrical games and specialize on the Seeburg Rayolite system.